Suspension, Recommencement & Discontinuation

 Please note: Courses offered by the faculty are revised periodically and cannot be guaranteed of the availability for the same degree.

 Students wishing to discontinue their course after the census dates, will incur a Higher Education Contribution or course fees liability for the semester.

-However, under exceptional circumstances and supported by documentation, the faculty may grant ‘Discontinued-not to count as failure against the relevant units.
-All request for discontinue not to count as failure can be submitted in writing (no application form required) via email to:
+However, under exceptional circumstances and supported by documentation, the Faculty may grant 'Discontinued not to count as failure' against the relevant units.
+All requests for (DC) Discontinue not to count as failure results are submitted in writing (no application form) via email to